Hijacking Justice 2011

 Citizens for a Strong America sponsored two television ads supporting incumbent Justice David Prosser in his April 5 reelection bid against challenger JoAnne Kloppenburg, a veteran assistant attorney general.
 One ad criticized Kloppenburg for suing businesses and farmers on behalf of the state.

 The second ad - via WisPolitics.com - features a statement by Troy Merryfield, who publicly claimed in 2008 that Prosser "dropped the ball" in the late 1970s when he did not prosecute a Green Bay area priest that Merryfield and his brother accused of sexually abusing them.
 Prosser was Outagamie County district attorney at the time and the priest went on to abuse other children before he was sent jail in 2004.
-But in the group's ad, Merryfield now defends how Prosser handled the case and says "now we're being victimized again" because Kloppenburg will not condemn the ad and tell its sponsor, the Greater Wisconsin Committee, to pull it.
+But in the group's ad, Merryfield defended how Prosser handled the case and says "now we're being victimized again" because Kloppenburg did not condemn the ad and tell its sponsor, the Greater Wisconsin Committee, to pull it.